Enjoy a budget-friendly night out with this list of 75 free things to do in Orlando!

 57. The Alfond Inn Art Tours

 A hotel in Winter Park may be the last place you expect to find an impressive art collection, but prepare to be surprised by the gorgeous contemporary art collection on display at The Alfond Inn.
-This hotel located just off Park Avenue offers free guided tours of their in-house art collection on the first Wednesday of each month.
+This hotel located just off Park Avenue offers free guided tours of their in-house art collection on Sundays at 1pm (starting January 28, 2024).

 58. WineART in Lake Mary